Search This Blog

 2nd Lieutenant Alexander William Francis Gilmore (Gilmour) MC

-was born at Bailieborough on 25th June 1898 to Isaiah Gibson Gilmore, Veterinary Surgeon and Chemist and Mary Jane Gilmore nee Argue.
+Gilmore was born at Bailieborough on 25th June 1898 to Isaiah Gibson Gilmore, Veterinary Surgeon and Chemist and Mary Jane Gilmore nee Argue.
 He was sometimes known as Alex.
 His parents were married on 8th November 1893 at St. John the Evangelist Church of Ireland, Sandymount, Dublin.

 Isaiah Gilmore died on 24th December 1899 at Lear.
 He was aged 36.

-In 1901 Alex (4) was living at house 11, Main Street, Bailieborough with his grandparents, William & Mary Argue, his mother and 2 sisters; Idea (6) and Helen (2).
+In 1901 Gilmore (4) was living at house 11, Main Street, Bailieborough with his grandparents, William & Mary Argue, his mother and 2 sisters; Idea (6) and Helen (2).
 An uncle and aunt, Patrick Argue and Ellen Argue were also in the house.

 Northern Bank, Head Office, Victoria Street, Belfast

-Alex volunteered in 1916 and enlisted into the 19th Bn Royal Irish Rifles (Cadet Company) with Service Number 19/293.
+Gilmore volunteered in 1916 and enlisted into the 19th Bn Royal Irish Rifles (Cadet Company) with Service Number 19/293.

 A W F Gilmore - Medal Index Card